 Leadership opportunities are available to students throughout the school year.
 One of these is the North School Student Council.
-Twenty-four K- 5th-grade officers represent our student council.
-Twelve students are elected by their peers, and the teacher leadership team selects twelve.
+A select group of 3rd- 5th-grade officers represent our student council.
+Half of the students are elected by their peers, and a teacher leadership team selects the other half.
 Student Council officers meet weekly to plan school-wide events, organize fundraisers, write a newspaper, plan representative meetings, and support school initiatives.
+Our student council meetings are open to any students yet only the officers are invited to vote on motions.
+In addition, the principal meets with the Student Council Cabinet/Principal Advisors weekly to plan and discuss the upcoming student council agenda.
+The Student Council Cabinet/Principal Advisors are made up of the President, Vice President, Treasurer, and Communication Commissioner.